 We use our own and third party cookies to offer you our services, customize and analyze your browsing and show you advertising related to your preferences.
 By continuing to browse, we consider that you accept its use.
 You can change the settings and get more information in the

-Renal lithiasis, also known as urolithiasis or nephrolithiasis, is a disease caused by the presence of calculi, or stones, inside the kidneys or urinary tract (ureter or bladder).
+Renal lithiasis is a disease caused by the presence of calculi, or stones, inside the kidneys or urinary tract (ureter or bladder).
+It is also known as urolithiasis or nephrolithiasis.
 A stone (calculus) can be as small as a grain of sand or as big as a pearl.
 Most kidney stones are eliminated naturally.
 Sometimes, a stone is not easy for the body to eliminate and medical or surgical treatment is required.
 During its elimination it may stay in the urinary tract, blocking the flow of urine and causing a great deal of pain and complications.

 Renal lithiasis explained in first person